-The 2018 Board of Directors is a team of industry leaders who have been nominated and elected to serve.
-They are dedicated volunteer leaders who bring diverse points of view and drive the strategic direction of APICS and ASCM. cheeseburger
+The 2020 Board of Directors is a team of industry leaders who have been nominated and elected to serve.
+They are dedicated volunteer leaders who bring diverse points of view and drive ASCM's strategic direction.

-Scott Ehrsam is a supply chain director in Caterpillar’s global mining division, where he is responsible for the end-to-end integration of the Bucyrus service parts supply chain.
-As a global supply chain professional, Ehrsam has a proven track record of developing and leading business and supply chain transformations in the Americas, Europe, and Asia.
-His experience also includes leadership roles in manufacturing, service parts operations, and product support.
+Scott Ehrsam is a supply chain director in Caterpillar’s global mining division, where he is responsible for the end-to-end integration of acquisitions and global customers.
+As a global supply chain professional, Ehrsam has a proven track record of developing and leading business and supply chain transformations in the Americas, Europe and Asia.
+His experience also includes leadership roles in manufacturing, service parts operations and product support.
 He is a regular presenter at APICS conferences and webinars.
-Ehrsam holds an MBA from The University of Chicago Booth School of Business, and a bachelor’s degree in Industrial Engineering from Purdue University.
+Ehrsam holds an MBA from The University of Chicago Booth School of Business and a bachelor’s degree in industrial engineering from Purdue University.

-Radha Krishna has twenty-five years of combined industry and consulting experience in the United States and Asia.
-Krishna has served in a variety of business and technical roles in supply chain domain at Intel, IBM and PwC.
-In his current role at Intel, he fosters a strong partnership with eco-system (academia, research) and drives supply chain innovation efforts.
-Additionally, Krishna has championed industry-standard supply chain body of knowledge in various capacities, including as Intel APICS chair, visiting faculty in business schools, and contributing to several publications and presentations and attending external events.
-He holds a Ph.D. from the National Institute of Industrial Engineering (NITIE), Mumbai, India.
+Radha Krishna has 25 years of combined industry and consulting experience in the United States and Asia.
+He has served in a variety of business and technical roles in supply chain domain at Intel, IBM and PwC.
+In his current role at Intel, he fosters a strong partnership with industry, consortia and academia and drives supply chain innovation efforts.
+Additionally, Krishna has championed an industry standard supply chain body of knowledge in various capacities, including as the Intel APICS chair, as visiting faculty in business schools, and by contributing to several publications and presentations and external events.
+He holds a Ph.D. from the National Institute of Industrial Engineering, Mumbai, India.

-Pamelyn G. Lindsey is president and co-founder of L4 Services, LLC, a consulting, advisory and educational services firm.
-Lindsey is an experienced integrated business planning, sales and operations planning and supply chain management professional.
+Pamelyn Lindsey is president and co-founder of L4 Services, LLC, a consulting, advisory and educational services firm.
+She is an experienced integrated business planning, sales and operations planning (S&OP), and supply chain management professional.
 Previously, she was director of global supply chain operations and global leader of executive S&OP for Ciena Corporation, a telecommunications and network strategy company.
-For most of her 25+ year career, Lindsey worked as an internal consultant and continuous improvement leader for DuPont.
-Lindsey is a regular speaker at international industry conferences and for STEM programs.
-Lindsey earned a bachelor's degree in mechanical engineering from the University of Pittsburgh and holds a Six Sigma Black Belt.
+For most of her 25-plus-year career, Lindsey worked as an internal consultant and continuous improvement leader for DuPont.
+She is a regular speaker at international industry conferences and for STEM programs.
+Lindsey earned a bachelor's degree in mechanical engineering from the University of Pittsburgh, a master's degree in Project Management from Morgan State University Graves School of Business and a Lean Six Sigma Master Black Belt.

-The Executive Staff is a team of dedicated association professionals who work alongside the Board of Directors and volunteer leaders to further the association's mission.
+The ASCM Executive Staff is a team of dedicated association professionals who work alongside the ASCM Board of Directors and volunteer leaders to further the association's mission.

-Abe Eshkenazi currently serves as the chief executive officer for APICS and APICS Supply Chain Council.
-Prior to joining APICS, Eshkenazi was the managing director for the Operations Consulting Group of American Express Tax and Business Services.
+Abe Eshkenazi currently serves as the chief executive officer for ASCM.
+Prior to joining ASCM, Eshkenazi was the managing director for the Operations Consulting Group of American Express Tax and Business Services.

 Eshkenazi has provided business, operational, and compliance consulting services to professional service organizations, associations, and tax-exempt and government organizations.
 His leadership role included project management, business process redesign, and individual and organizational alignment, including design and implementation of outsource strategies.
 Eshkenazi has been a frequent speaker on outsourcing, nonprofit mergers, and strategic alliances.